 Kakeya improved by a factor of one-half the obvious solution (a circle of diameter one, having area π/4).
 His proposed shape was a three-cusped hypocycloid inscribed in the circle of radius 1.
 In the same year, working in Perm (subsequently Molotov, 1940–57; currently Perm), while the October/November Russian/Soviet Revolution was unfolding, A. S. Besicovitch reduced the minimal necessary sum to virtually nothing.

-While the Kakeya set in the plane (two-dimensional space) has measure zero, it has fractional dimension 2 (see footnote 2).
-The basic conjecture is that in higher-dimensionsional spaces the same phenomenon holds: e.g., a set containing a line pointing in every direction in the three-dimensional space has fractional dimension 3.
+While the Kakeya set in the plane (two-dimensional space) has measure zero, it has fractal dimension 2 (see footnote 2).
+The basic conjecture is that in higher-dimensionsional spaces the same phenomenon holds: e.g., a set containing a line pointing in every direction in the three-dimensional space has fractal dimension 3.
 This conjecture, central to many problems in harmonic analysis, has been the subject of intense study by some of the most outstanding analysts of our time, with the major breakthrough by Bourgain in 1999, in which he related the Kakeya problem to arithmetic combinatorics.

 Sum-product phenomena and the labyrinth of the continuum